xunit/xunit.analyzers/docs/_rules/xUnit2002.md

 ## Cause

-A violation of this rule occurs when attempting to use `Assert.Null` or `Assert.NotNull` on a value type.
+A violation of this rule occurs when `Assert.Null` or `Assert.NotNull` are used on a value type.

 ## Reason for rule

-Value types, by definition, cannot be `null`.
+Value types cannot be `null`.
 As such, it does not make sense to compare them to `null`.

 ## How to fix violations

-To fix a violation of this rule, just remove the assert.
+To fix a violation of this rule, either remove the assertion or change the object’s type to a reference type.

-Violations of this rule may also be a sign that the value was not actually be supposed to be a value type but a reference type.

 ## Examples